What is the usual length of each type of commercial lease?

 Leases of commercial real estate can be entered into for a fixed period or for an indefinite period.
 The parties leasing industrial space or office space are free to decide the lease period.
 However, an initial five- to ten- or fifteen-year lease period is common.
-Obviously, a lease period can be much longer depending on the type of lease and the lessee´s investments in the property.
-Leases often include automatic renewal periods as well as break options for the lessee only.
+Obviously, a lease period can be much longer depending on the type of lease and the tenant´s investments in the property.
+Leases often include automatic renewal periods as well as break options for the tenant only.

 By virtue of certain mandatory provisions, retail leases are entered into for an initial duration of at least five years.
-On the expiry of the initial term, the lease will automatically be continued up to a total period of ten years (provided termination by the lessee).
+On the expiry of the initial term, the lease will automatically be continued up to a total period of ten years (provided termination by the tenant).
 Leases entered into for less than two years (and which actually last less than two years) are not subject to the same provisions regarding the duration of a retail lease.

 Commercial lease terms are subject to the agreement of the parties.
-Usually, there are no limits to the length of the term that parties can agree and fix for a commercial lease if the grant does not exceed the term which the lessor holds under the head lease.
-A lessor can therefore, lease the entirety of the term held under its proprietary title deed or for a lesser period of one year or even months, subject to the conditions and covenants agreed by the parties and provisions of the head lease.
+Usually, there are no limits to the length of the term that parties can agree and fix for a commercial lease if the grant does not exceed the term which the landlord holds under the head lease.
+A landlord can therefore, lease the entirety of the term held under its proprietary title deed or for a lesser period of one year or even months, subject to the conditions and covenants agreed by the parties and provisions of the head lease.

 In state allocation or direct grants of proprietary real property interests by government, it is the discretion of the state as grantor to give any term of years, typically not exceeding 99 years.